menu

 Overview

 Rockford - Marble Rock is a very small town located in the state of Iowa.
 With a population of 2,364 people and just one neighborhood, Rockford - Marble Rock is the 230th largest community in Iowa.
-Rockford - Marble Rock has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Rockford - Marble Rock was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce